- What is Sun Exchange?

 - In sun-soaked Africa, solar projects are viable without government subsidies and tax incentives and are therefore generally sustainable over the long term.
 In Europe, entire national solar industries have been destroyed at the stroke of a pen!

 - Unfortunately, many hospitals, schools, factories, etc. in South Africa lack resources to purchase solar equipment.
 Our globally distributed customers can own and lease solar equipment via our online platform and provide SMEs throughout South Africa access to clean, reliable, affordable power.

 - Who are you?

 We are a dynamic, enthusiastic team of solar professionals with an incredibly broad mix of expertise.
 We are all united by our dedication to transforming the way we distribute energy access and where we originate our wealth.
 We imagine a future where anyone can help build clean, reliable, distributed sources of solar power in developing economies, without relying on centralised authorities and utilities or on polluting, rapidly-depleting oil supplies.
-The Sun Exchange was founded by solar entrepreneur Abraham Cambridge.
-Larry Temlock is the co-founder.
+Sun Exchange was founded by solar entrepreneur Abraham Cambridge.

 - Why Bitcoin?

 Solar cells in the projects we host are available to everyone in the world.
 If you don't live in the country where the project is located, transferring currency across borders is often expensive and time-consuming.
 Bitcoin is a universal blockchain based digital currency.
 Put simply, it is internet money.
 We accept Bitcoin so that your payments to us and lease rental payments going to you can be sent wherever you are in the world quickly, securely and at a very low cost.
 If you don't yet have an account (called a "wallet") with a local Bitcoin exchange, please contact us, and we can guide you through this simple setup process.